 I studied communications at university during which I learned a lot about photography.
 I then worked in public relations, doing some freelance work as a journalist on the side.
 At that point, horses and photography were still an important part of my life but I had not combined them and it was not a career.

 Things changed when I decided to take a break from work.
 I travelled extensively and worked with horses in various places around the world.
 That’s when everything started.
-I did come back to work as a communication manager, however, but continued to do horse photography on the side.
+I did come back to work as a communication manager, however, but continued to do equestrian photography on the side.
 Quite quickly I was able to work part-time as a self-employed equine and animal photographer.
 Now, I love it so much that I can’t understand why it took me so long to get there!

 Q: Why is taking photos of horses so meaningful to you?